whataboutpets/minimal-mistakes/_pages/terms.md

 ## Disclosure Policy

 We make money on this website through affiliate programs.
-If you click an affiliate link or ad banner and buy the product, you help support this website because we will get a percentage of that sale.
+If you click an affiliate link or ad banner and buy the product, you help support this website because we'll get a percentage of that sale.

-Currently we are an affiliate for Amazon and Google Adsense.
+Currently, we are an affiliate for Amazon and Google Adsense.

-What this means for you: we became an affiliate to earn revenue towards the costs of running and maintaining this website.
+What this means for you:

+* We became an affiliate to earn revenue towards the costs of running and maintaining this website.
 Where we have direct control over which ads are served on this website we offer only products that are directly related to the topic of this website and products that a reader/subscriber would have a genuine interest in or need of.
+* We do not and will not recommend a product just for the sake of making money.
+* We do not let the compensation we receive influence the content, topics, posts, or opinions expressed on this website.
+* We respect and value our readers too much to write anything other than our own genuine and objective opinions and advice.

-Just like this website, our Disclosure Policy is a work in progress.
+Just like this website, my Disclosure Policy is a work in progress.
 As the revenue streams evolve, so will this page.

-## License & Attribution
+## License

-All original content (e.g. articles, blog posts, illustrations, artwork, and photographs) available on WhatAboutPets.com is released under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) unless otherwise noted.
-This means you are free to share and adapt for any purpose, even commercially as long as you give appropriate credit and indicate if changes were made.
+All original content (e.g. articles, blog posts and illustrations) available on WhatAboutPets.com is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
+Basically, this means you are free to copy and redistribute the material in any medium or format as long as you give appropriate credit and don't use it for commercial purposes without our prior written consent.

+## Attribution

+When giving credit, link back to the source article attributed to [WhatAboutPets.com]({{ site.url }}).
+Just don't go stealing our stuff and republishing it as your own.
+Thanks!

-*Last updated: {{ page.last_modified_at | date: "%B %d, %Y" }}*
+_Last updated: {{ page.last_modified_at | date: "%B %d, %Y" }}_